-- To help us better understand our customers and improve our customer engagement including by carrying out marketing analytics and profiling, e.g. by making certain predictions and assumptions about your interests;
+- To help us better understand our customers and improve our customer engagement and marketing campaigns including by carrying out analysis and profiling, e.g. by making certain predictions and assumptions about your interests;

 - To send you marketing information in accordance with your preferences, e.g. about other products and services we offer, and to administer promotions that you enter;

-- To improve and develop our business, products and services, or those of a third party, e.g. to ensure the accuracy of customer data, improve clinical support and to develop our pricing and risk methods and models;
+- To improve and develop our business, products and services, or those of a third party, e.g. to ensure the accuracy of customer data and to develop our pricing and risk methods and models;

-- To retain your policy record for a period of time in order to ensure we have appropriate records in place in respect of any future claims that may be made against us;
+- To retain your policy record for a period of time in order to ensure we have appropriate records in place in respect of any future claims that may be insured by us;

 - To facilitate the purchase, sale, transfer or disposal of any part of our business; and